The Erlang Weighted Tree, A New Branching Process: Other Technical Proofs

 Let $C = \expect[\eexp^{\theta n_{\root}}]/\eexp^{2\theta }$ and $\Upsilon = 1-\eexp^{-\theta }$.
 It is easy to prove that $G_i(x)$ is upper bounded by $C^{i}\,\eexp^{-i\Upsilon x}/(\Upsilon^{2i}i!i!)$, by induction.
 Indeed,

 which proves the upper bound by induction.
 Collectively we then have

-where $J_0(\cdot)$ is the Bessel function of the first kind of order $0$ and $I_0(\cdot)$ is the modified Bessel function of the first kind of order $0$.
-This establishes that the series converges absolutely. \item Using the definition of $L(\beta,x)$ and part $(\text{i})$,
+where $J_0(\cdot)$ is the Bessel function of the first kind of order $0$ (which is defined on the complex plane using its power series expansion), and $I_0(\cdot)$ is the modified Bessel function of the first kind of order $0$.
+This establishes that the series converges absolutely. \item Using the definition of $L(\beta,x)$ and part~$\ref{part:propL_i}$,

 \item Fix some $x\in\mathbb{R}_+$.
 Consider the function $H_1(\beta,x)$ defined as follows,